Tanjava/LauraCatharina/README.md

 - Font Awesome & Favicon
   - For cover text icons, location icon and Social Media icons
 - Am I Responsive
-  - Screenshots of the final project on all devices
+  - Screenshot of the final project on all devices

 # Deployment